isaacssemugenyi/nodeVideostream/README.md

 To familiarize yourself with the `express` API, if you haven't already done so, check out the official [ExpressJS API documentation](http://www.expressjs.com/api.html)

-If `express` is not your cup of tea, you're most welcome to opt it out for something you're more comfortable with.

 ### BinaryJS

 The heart of our video streaming web app!
 This module uses WebSockets and the